DangThuy-97/resume/Data Cleaning Folder/Project_1/DATA_CLEANING.md

 # An SQL Data Cleaning Project
 ## by nguyendangthuy97@gmail.com

-For this project, I follow the guidance of Alex The Analyst to complete the cleaning process.
+For this project, I follow the guidance of Alex The Analyst to complete the cleaning process.<br>

+Goals of this project:
+- Change date format
+- Populate some null values in address column
+- Separate full address to individual columns (Address, City, State)
+- Standardize SoldAsVacant column
+- Remove duplicates rows using 2 techniques: Groupby & Having Clauses; row_number()
+- Remove unused columns <br>

-I take the liberty to change the table name to 'tble' for simplicity.
+I take the liberty to change the table name to 'tble' for simplicity and ease of use.

 Let's take a look at the table to examine the data in its original form.
 ```sql